cheater/articles/haskell-curses.md

 <markdown>
 I have recently been musing on writing some more involved programs in Haskell that would require a *curses(3)* based UI, and decided to check out the available libraries.
 There's a deficit in documentation on how to do stuff with them, so I thought I'd share.

+This article creates a program with an interactive user interface that displays a list of things, kind of like in an email program or a file manager; it displays a "cursor" by highlighting the line it's on, and allows you to move the selection.
+When the selection moves to the edge of the screen it scrolls the list.

+The same program is developed for *HSCurses*, *NCurses* and *Vty*.
+In-depth explanations are in the *HSCurses* part, the *NCurses* and *Vty* parts just compare the differences.
+Currently, *NCurses* looks like the best choice; closely followed by *Vty*.
+The *HSCurses* library did not perform well enough to suggest its use.

 ## Available libraries
 There are three notable packages for Haskell: